-The project aims to create a standard laboratory environment where various types of physical activities in sports and outdoor can be conducted and studied under relevant weather and wind conditions.
+The aim of the project was to create a standard laboratory environment where various types of physical activities in sports and outdoor could be conducted and studied under relevant weather and wind conditions.

-The project is a collaboration between researchers at the Sports Tech Research Centre and Loughborough University, England.
-The project group's work has meant creating a laboratory requirement profile, developing and evaluating optimal designs and geometries through computerized simulations of air flow and rainfall, and validating these through physical measurements in a fully established environment.
+The project was a collaboration between researchers at the Sports Tech Research Centre and Loughborough University, England.
+The project group's work was to create a laboratory requirement profile, to develop and evaluate optimal design and geometry through computerized simulations of air flow and rainfall, and to validate these through physical measurements in a fully established environment.

 The project has been partly funded by the European Regional Development Fund.